Minister Hermione Granger

 Molly and Arthur Weasley (parents-in-law)

 Arthur Weasley was fascinated by the Muggle world and thus Hermione's background, and even invited Hermione's parents for a drink upon first meeting them.
 Molly Weasley was fond of Hermione, though she treated her coldly for a brief time after Rita Skeeter printed lies about Hermione toying with the hearts of Harry Potter and Viktor Krum, much to Hermione's bewilderment.
-After Harry explained that the stories were false, Mrs Weasley once again warmed up to Hermione.
+After Harry explained that the stories were false, Mrs. Weasley once again warmed up to Hermione.

 Fred and George Weasley (brothers-in-law)